guarmo/coding-challenge/README.md

 ## Contributing

 Thanks for your interest in contributing!
 There are many ways to contribute to this project.
-Get [started here](CONTRIBUTING.md).
+Find out how [here](https://gist.github.com/MarcDiethelm/7303312).

 Wishlist: